KR-HappyFace/KoDALLE/README.md

 - [KoGPT Trinity of SKT](https://huggingface.co/skt/ko-gpt-trinity-1.2B-v0.5): Vocab Size of 51200, Embedding Dimension of 1920.
 - [KoGPT of Kakao Brain](https://huggingface.co/kakaobrain/kogpt): Vocab Size of 64512, Embedding Dimension of 4096.

-KoDALLE with klue/roberta-large's wpe and wte which is trainable on 16GB GPU Google Colab environment.
+KoDALLE with klue/roberta-large's wpe and wte were trained on 32GB V100 GPU environment.
 Hyperparams related to the DALLE's model size are following.

 ```
-'BATCH_SIZE': 32
+'BATCH_SIZE': 40
-'DEPTH': 2
+'DEPTH': 16
 'TEXT_SEQ_LEN': 128
 'VOCAB_SIZE': 32000
 'MODEL_DIM': 1024